 In the early days we worked hard on Annie’s recall in a safe space and using a long line lead

-4. Their coats are, thankfully, not high maintenance
+4. The coats of the Brittany Spaniel are, thankfully, not high maintenance

 Brittanys don’t have an undercoat so, unlike Cocker Spaniels, they don’t tend to need as much attention in terms of grooming.
 Annie’s feathers do grow quite quickly and, in the wet weather, I do trim her paws and feathers down slightly just to make it easier to clean her off.
 Other than an occasional brush and a comb out of her ears, her coat does not need much maintenance.

 She does shed a lot more than my Cocker Spaniels, so a good hoover is recommended!

 Like many other long eared Spaniels, Brittanys can be prone to ear problems.
 We always recommend keeping an eye on their ears.
 If they like the water this is especially true.
 You want to keep their ears as dry and as clean as possible.
 As always though, we like to remind owners not to clean out the ear canal with a cotton bud.
 Pushing a cotton bud down into the ear canal can cause injury and it usually just pushes any dirt further into the ear.

 Their coats come in a wide variety of colours.
 Orange and white and liver and white are the most common colours.
 Roans and tricolours are also often seen.

 5. The Brittany Spaniel is a hardy breed